Particular/Workshop/faq.md

 ## How to get ready for the workshop

-If you are attending one of the workshop edition please be sure your machine is ready.
+Please be sure you have completed the following steps to prepare your machine:

 ### Get a copy of this repository